 Much like their undergraduate counterparts, many graduate students chose to take part in Full Sail online programs.
 77% of graduate students were only enrolled in distance education.
 Another 23% supplemented their schedule with some distance education.i

-Undergraduate FSU Admissions
+Undergraduate Full Sail University Admissions

 The Full Sail University acceptance rate is hard to judge because it has an open admissions policy.
 As part of this, you may not be required to submit a minimum high school GPA or SAT/ACT exam score.
 That being said, you may still be required to submit some materials along with your application.
 As party of the process, you may be asked to provide the following.